parubok/swing-fx-properties/README.md

 This project took the relevant pieces of JavaFX properties code and added support for Swing - so a developer may use JavaFX-style properties with Swing components.

+The Swing properties are obtained via class `swingfx.SwingPropertySupport`.

 Example 1 (bind 'enabled' property of a label to 'selected' property of a checkbox, so the label is disabled when the checkbox is unselected and vice versa):
 ```java
 import javax.swing.JCheckBox;